RebeccaVandeWater/fs-journal/notes/05-javascript.md

 }

-#NOTE: To draw a dynamic total to the screen
+#NOTE: To draw a calculated total to the screen
 > function drawTotal() {
     let cartTotalElement = document.getElementById('cart total')